-In connection with the adoption of SFAS No. 142, we made an assessment of our goodwill for impairment based upon the new rules during the quarter ended June 30, 2002.
-Based on the assessment, it does not appear that we will be required to adjust the carrying value of our goodwill.
-As of September 30, 2002, we had net unamortized goodwill of approximately \$3.2 million.
+In connection with the adoption of SFAS No. 142, we made a preliminary assessment of our goodwill for impairment based upon the new rules during the quarter ended June 30, 2002.
+Based on the preliminary assessment, it does not appear that we will be required to adjust the carrying value of our goodwill.
+As of June 30, 2002, we had net unamortized goodwill of approximately \$3.2 million.